2018 - Seminar Bios and Seminar Description

 Brett Bowersox has worked for the Idaho Department of Fish and Game for the past 12 years spending much of his time studying Idaho’s steelhead resource.
 He is an avid biologist and angler that enjoys communicating lessons learned from the science side of things to the public.
 He currently leads the Wild Salmon and Steelhead Program within the Clearwater Region of Idaho.

-Rob Brazie, Senior Conservation Officer – Idaho Fish and Game: Turkey Hunting 101 – Your Next Obsession
+Rob Brazie, Senior Conservation Officer – Idaho Fish and Game: Hunting Wild Turkeys – Welcome to Your Next Obsession!

 Rob first hunted wild turkeys in upstate New York 40 years ago.
 Since then he has hunted turkeys throughout the United States completing three grand slams, his first with shotgun, his second with a bow, and he just completed his muzzleloader slam with a fine Osceola last spring.
 Rob is passionate about teaching new hunters.
 He has mentored hunts for elk, deer, bear, geese, ducks, turkey, and pheasants.
 Rob has published several articles on hunting; his latest article "Wheelin Jake and the Warden" was in the winter issue of Turkey Call magazine.